hmuchalski/hmuchalski.github.io/index.md

 <!-- DON'T FORGET TO UPDATE _config.yml and put new date under "Last update" -->

+**2023-01-14** Isabella, Kirubel, and Michael successfully navigated the CSUPERB Symposium and presented their work in the infamous tent.
+However, 49ers fans were not interested.

 **2022-11-10** Kirubel Mamo wins an award for his presentation at the Annual Biomedical Research Conference for Minority Students (ABRCMS) in Anaheim, CA. Way to go, Kirubel!

 **2022-11-01** Isabella Garcia 2022 Fellow of Research Training Initiative for Scientific Enhancement ([RISE](https://csm.fresnostate.edu/rise/index.html))Program.
 Congratulations!